ObzenFlow/obzenflow/crates/obzenflow_fsm/README.md

 This FSM library requires contexts to be wrapped in `Arc`.
 This is a deliberate design choice to support:

-1. **Concurrent handlers** - Entry, exit, and transition handlers may run concurrently
+1. **Async closures** - Handlers are async blocks that need to own their data (primary reason)
-2. **Async closures** - Handlers are async blocks that need to own their data
+2. **Multiple FSM instances** - Different FSMs can share resources like journals or message buses
-3. **Middleware composition** - Middleware can wrap and modify handler behavior
+3. **Thread safety** - The FSM can be safely used across thread boundaries
-4. **Thread safety** - The FSM can be used across thread boundaries
+4. **Future flexibility** - Enables concurrent patterns if needed in the future

 While this adds some complexity for simple use cases, it ensures the FSM works correctly in all async scenarios without lifetime issues.